A new film series about African Saints who thirsted for tranquility and found peace in the gospel of Jesus Christ.

 Why are you doing this?

-To tell some the little-known yet highly inspiring stories of the Saints in the Democratic Republic of the Congo (DR Congo, formerly Zaïre) in celebration of the upcoming dedication of the Lubumbashi temple.
-Additional episodes will tell the stories of Latter-day Saints in the Republic of Congo, Rwanda, Burundi.
+To tell some the little-known yet highly inspiring stories of the Saints in the Democratic Republic of the Congo (DR Congo, formerly Zaïre) in celebration of the dedication of the Lubumbashi temple.
+Additional episodes will share the stories of Latter-day Saints in the Republic of Congo, Rwanda, Burundi.
 The scope of the series may eventually extend to other parts of Africa.

 Who is the audience?